sixgodwang/learngit/readme.txt

 this is readme in master
-create a new branch is quick
+create a new branch is quick & simplw